-If you prefer to use a name that differs from your legal name for university business, simply fill out a name change form at the Registrar’s Office.
+If you prefer to use a name that differs from your legal name for university business, follow these steps:

 There are currently thirty-three all gender single-stall restrooms across campus.
 Click to see and print out an All Gender Restroom Map.

 University Housing offers two gender inclusive housing options that are available to all students, but that especially support LGBTQ and gender diverse students.

 Option 1: Six residence halls offer gender inclusive roommate options.
 Arey, Fricker, Fischer, Knilans, Tutt, and Wells allow students to apply to have a roommate of any gender.

 Option 2: Starin Hall offers gender inclusive suites to transfer and continuing students.

 The PB Poorman Pride Center Resource Corner offers a free browse and borrow collection of books, zines, info sheets, and DVDs donated by alum, students, faculty, and staff.